liquidctl/liquidctl/README.md

 On Linux, it is usually available in a libusb-1.0 or similar package.
 On Windows, version libusb v1.0.21 is recommended over the latest, because of a known issue with PyUSB that causes errors when releasing the device.
 Download the package from [libusb/releases](https://github.com/libusb/libusb/releases/tag/v1.0.21) and extract appropriate (e.g. MS64) `.dll` and `.lib` files to your system or python installation directory (e.g. `C:\Windows\System32` or `C:\Python36`).

+Apple revamped its USB stack in 10.11, with a heavy reliance on ACPI.
+Their kernel also communicates with HIDs in exclusive mode, unlike Windows, which can operate in shared mode, and Linux, which can seamlessly switch between drivers.
+Because of this, liquidctl will default to hidapi when dealing with HIDs on Mac OS, as it does not require unloading the kernel HID driver.
+Libusb is still required though, as it might be used to probe and interact with non HID coolers and other products.

 ## The command-line interface